syntro-opensource/silverstripe-ssto/README.md

 > We are open for feedback concerning permission errors.
 Please [open an issue](https://github.com/syntro-opensource/silverstripe-ssto/issues)
 > if you stumble upon problems!

+Befor you can use the NFS-based volumes on macOS, you have to follow [these steps](https://firehydrant.io/blog/nfs-with-docker-on-macos-catalina/)
 ### Maintenance
 #### Serving Silverstripe
 To start the server via docker, run